Kim McDevitt, Executive Director

 Kim has returned to her roots in behavioral health to assist in the growth at MHA Lancaster County.
 She is driven to empower, motivate and strengthen individuals and families, as well as bring public awareness to the issues that prevent people them from achieving success.
 Her studies and career experiences have allowed her to gain an understanding of the barriers that families face, both socio-economically and psychologically, and has ardently followed this knowledge in building services with strategies and programs that help others to overcome those barriers.

-Kim emigrated to the U.S at age 7 and has always believed in empowering others, just as she was empowered.
+Kim immigrated to the U.S. at age 7 and has always believed in empowering others, just as she was empowered.
 “I have always believed in leaving a legacy.
 My greatest accomplishment is instilling, to my four children, the message of using your talents to help others.
 I am most proud that my oldest daughters are both teachers in inner city Philadelphia, and my sons, despite their vigorous sports and academic schedule in high school, are highly dedicated to volunteering for various organizations”.

-Carol Bowman, Administrative Assistant
+Elaine Gilbert, Administrative Assistant

 What I like about working for MHALC is: The mission of helping individuals and families to experience lives that are mentally healthy, and of supporting people who struggle with mental illness, is one that has been close to my heart for many years.
 I like being a part of the great team of people here who are working to provide resources to assist that mission in the Lancaster community.